gregorybchris/typogenetics/spec.md

 | R     | D    | G    |
 | R     | L    | T    |

-## Analogy to Real Biology
+## Limitations to the Analogy

 DNA chains are made up of nucleotides.
 Each nucleotide is made up of 1. a phosphate group, 2. a ribose sugar, and 3. a base.
 In Typogenetics we drop the first two components of a nucleotide and our strands are just composed of bases.

 Enzymes are one type of protein.
 All proteins in Typogenetics can actively operate on strands, so we just refer to all proteins in Typogenetics as enzymes.

 Transcription is the process of turning DNA into mRNA, which is then read by ribosomes to create proteins through the process of translation.
-In Typogenetics we skip this step and our program (the player of the TNT game) does the job of a ribosome, creating enzymes without any machinery built from genetic code.
+In Typogenetics we skip this step and our program (the player of the Typogenetics game) does the job of a ribosome, creating enzymes without any machinery built from genetic code.

 Proteins are actually made up of 20 distinct amino acids, compared to the 15 in Typogenetics.